If there’s one thing that’s known about weed, it’s that it has a strong, easily recognizable smell.

 You also need to consider how much moisture is getting to the plant.

 Is it kept in an airtight container like a glass jar?
+This will keep moisture in plant and buds.

 The good weed that’s ready for sale at a dispensary will usually smell very earthy, and often you’ll get whiffs of herbs and woods.